 - Students who are not currently enrolled, e.g. who are not taking regular classes over spring and/or summer term

 - Students on leaves of absence

 - Students who have withdrawn from all classes before the defined withdrawal date (see Withdrawing from a Term on the Registrar's Office website)

 - U-M alumni

-- For some services, payment is expected at time of service.
-See Payment options.
+- Payment may be expected at time of service -- see Payment options.

 - If you don’t want your insurance to be billed, you may make payment arrangements with the UHS Patient Billing Office can offer optional payment methods on the same day that your tests or services are ordered / performed.
 Payment must be made within 30 days.

 - See also: